As Long as There's Music (Charlie Haden and Hampton Hawes album)

 As Long as There's Music is an album of duets by bassist Charlie Haden and pianist Hampton Hawes, recorded in 1976 and released on the Artists House label in 1978.
 The album features a mix of original compositions by Hawes and Haden and music by others.
 "This Is Called Love" is a contrafact based on Cole Porter's What Is This Thing Called Love?.
 The 1993 CD reissue added a bonus track (originally released on The Golden Number) and three alternative takes from the recording sessions.

 Reception

 The AllMusic review by Scott Yanow stated: "This quiet and often lyrical set contains a great deal of thoughtful and subtle music by two masters".

+DowBeat assigned the album 4 stars.
+Reviewer Jon Balleras called the release.
+"A haunting album filled with wonderful secret knowledge".